 Benefits of choosing a public cloud

-One of the main benefits that come with using public cloud services is near-unlimited scalability.
+One of the main benefits that come with using public cloud services is the ease of scalability—to a point.
+For small and medium-sized businesses in general, scalability is pay-as-you-go.
 The resources are pretty much offered 'on demand' so any changes in activity level can be handled very easily.
 This, in turn, brings with it cost-effectiveness.
 Thanks to the pooling of a large number of resources, users are benefiting from the savings of large scale operations.
 There are many services, like Google Drive, which are offered for free.